instea/react-native-popup-menu/README.md

 * Different lifecycle hooks

 ![Popup menu demo](./android.demo.gif)

 ## Installation

 ```
 npm install react-native-popup-menu --save
 ```
+If you are using older RN versions check our compatibility table.

 ## Basic Usage
 Wrap your application inside `MenuContext` and then simply use `Menu` component where you need it.
 Below you can find a simple example.